quokka79/GPcalc/README.md

 **Channel A (Ordered)** _(a number, Default: 1)_
 **Channel B (Disordered)** _(also a number, Default: 2)_
 The channel number which contains the ordered and disordered image data, respectively.
 Channel numbering begins at 1, not zero, as far as this macro is concerned.
+The number is the order in which the channels are stored in your image file, e.g. if you acquired a file so that you have disordered data in the first channel, then an immunofluorsence image, then the ordered data then you would need to put a 3 for Channel A and a 1 for Channel B. In the Channel C field (below) you would put 2.

 **Channel C (Immunofluorescence channel)** _(a number, Default: 3)_
 The channel number containing the non-GP data, such as a far-red immunofluoresence image.
 If there is no such channel, give this a value of 0 (zero) and it will be ignored.